nicky-lenaers/ngx-scroll-to/README.md

 <div align="center">
   <h1>ngx-scroll-to</h1>
   <p>
-    Scroll to any element to enhance scroll-based features in you app.<br>
+    A simple Angular 4+ plugin enabling you to smooth scroll to any element on your page and enhance scroll-based features in your app.<br>
     Works for <strong>Angular 4+</strong>, both <strong>AoT</strong> and <strong>SSR</strong>.
 No dependencies.
   </p>
 </div>